Lockleys Pylon Walking Track (And Du Faur Head)

 The start of the Lockleys Pylon walking track is on Mount Hay Road, which you can access from Leura (see map location).

-From the Great Western Highway, take the Leura exit and turn right at the roundabout crossing the overpass.
+Take the Leura exit from the Great Western Highway and turn right at the roundabout crossing the overpass.
 Turn right into Britain Street, followed by a left turn into Mount Hay Road.

 After about 10 km on this unsealed road, you will arrive at a small car park.
-If that car park is at capacity, you can try parking on the side of the road a bit further away.
+If that car park is at capacity, you can try parking on the side of the road.

 A 4WD vehicle isn’t required to drive on Mount Hay Rd.
-However, after a period of rainfall, it’s recommended not to go there with a 2WD vehicle.
+However, after a period of rainfall, we don’t recommend going there with a 2WD vehicle.

 Public transport is not an option.
-With Leura’s train station about 15 km away and no buses heading there, travelling by car is the only feasible option.
+Leura’s train station is about 15 km away, and no buses go there, so travelling by car is the only feasible option.

 Lockley Pylon walking track trailhead